Water District Meetings

 We have been instructed to follow the plan initially laid out on Friday January 22.
 We will no longer chlorinate until the new facility is online.
 Once the new facility is complete and inspected, continuous chlorination of our water will be required going forward.

 At this time, the state and county consider our water safe to drink.
-But for our continued safety, we will need to test more frequently.
+But for our continued safety, we may need to test more frequently.

-We will continue to submit our routine water testing for bacteria at an increased frequency of every two weeks.
+We will continue to submit our routine water testing for bacteria.
+The frequency was changed back to monthly in May.
 As indicated by further test results or advice by our regulators, we may need to submit samples even more frequently.

 We want our community to be aware that if we get a positive E. coli test result at any point before the chlorination facility is online, we must send in another sample within 24 hours.
 If that sample confirms the presence of E. coli, we must issue a boil water notice.
 That would then be in effect until the new chlorination facility is online.